neilo40/indigo_troubleshooting/README.md

 #### R4400

+This processor runs at 150MHz (75MHz master clock).
+It has 16Kb primary (on chip) data and instruction caches and 1Mb secondary (on module) cache
 ![R4400](pictures/r4400.jpeg)

 93CS56N - this is the same 2kbit EEPROM as found in the backplane

 ![R4400 eeprom](pictures/r4400_eeprom.jpeg)

+found a sticker on top of EEPROM with "9113-001 02C3".
+Can' find any reference to this on the internet

-SGI part?
-9113-001 02C3 (found on sticker on top of EEPROM) Stores the CPU clock multiplier and other config
+Stores the CPU clock multiplier, cache config and other CPU configurations (see the R4000 user guide)
  * check that it can be read from and written to (make a backup first and write this back to the chip when done)

 I dumped the rom [here](roms/r4400_cpu_module.hex)

 content starts with these 8 bytes: `0C 0E CA 21 A0 6A B4 00`.
 The rest are all zero apart from two bytes of `FF FF` at addresses 0xAE and 0xAF.
+The R4000 user guide states that bits 65 to 255 should be zero so this seems wrong.
+Should try zeroing these FF FF bytes and see if that helps.

 ### PROM EPROM